 Yes.
 However, if you have an ACH Debit block on your bank account, you must inform your financial institution of the CDTFA's Company Identification Number to avoid your payment from being rejected.
-For Sales and Use Tax accounts, the identification number is 1282531033 and for Special Taxes and Fees accounts, the number is 1282435088.
+The Company Identification Number is a 10-digit number used to identify an originator of the transaction.

 Yes.
 Delinquent tax or fee notices, Statements of Account, or Demand for Immediate Payment notices that include tax/fee, penalty and/or interest can be paid online.

 Select the Payment Type "Billing".
 Include the Notice ID number from your bill to ensure proper application of your payment.
 Payments made for a billing will have an effective date of the day you submit your payment.
 See What will happen if I make my payment on a weekend or holiday below.